vssousa/dfanalyzer-spark/README.md

 ## Web application
 ### DfViewer component

 Besides the execution of a Spark application using DfAnalyzer, our RESTful application also provides a dataflow visualization based on a dataset perspective view.
 So, when users access DfAnalyzer in a web browser (*e.g.*, using the URL `http://localhost:22000`), they can visualize dataflow specifications already stored in DfAnalyzer's database, as shown in the following figure.
+More specifically, they can investigate the schema of each dataset (set of predefined attributes).

 ![Dataset perspective view in our web application](img/dfview.png)

-***

 ### DfAnalyzer RESTful documentation